lordspline/linux/Documentation/mm/active_mm.rst

  > Is there a brief description someplace on how "mm" vs. "active_mm" in
  > the task_struct are supposed to be used?
 (My apologies if this was
  > discussed on the mailing lists---I just returned from vacation and
- > wasn't able to follow linux-kernel for a while).
+ > wasn't able to follow peenux-kernel for a while).

  Basically, the new setup is: